 Two great ways to help kids stay active and connected during COVID.

 1. Bring family time and learning time together.

-There are two other things I’m seeing done that may help you as well.
+There are two more things I’m seeing that may help you as well.
 Our daughter-in-law has organized every Monday with Professor Pop.
 My husband jumps on a Zoom call with the grandkids and they talk about history.
-Every week they plan what they want to talk about next week and everyone does their research then has an hour to chat (and leave mom alone).
-Perhaps your parents are feeling isolated from their grandkids and would like a regularly scheduled time with them, too?
+Then, every week they plan what they want to talk about next week and everyone does their research then has an hour to chat (and leave mom alone).
+Perhaps your parents are feeling isolated from their grandkids?
+A regularly scheduled time with them can do the trick.